How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

 \subsubsection{Case E}

-In the case E, the relative error of the transition matrix element (energy gap) is at most $3.5\%$ ($1.2\%$).
-This is $0.55$ ($0.99$) times smaller than the resolution as shown in \ref{fig:2qb-ad-noiseless}.
+In case E, the relative error of the transition matrix element (energy gap) is at most $3.5~\%$ ($1.2~\%$), which is $0.55$ ($0.99$) times smaller than the resolution, as shown in Fig.~\ref{fig:2qb-ad-noiseless}.

-In the case of weak nonadiabatic transitions, it is possible to estimate both the transition matrix elements and energy gap with high accuracy even for the two-qubit case.
-On the other hand, as described in detail in Appendix \ref{sec:nonadiabatic}, in the case of strong nonadiabatic transitions, the power spectrum contains peaks other than the one we want to use in our estimation.
-We discuss possible solution for this in Appendix \ref{sec:nonadiabatic}.
+In the case of weak non-adiabatic transitions, it is possible to estimate both the transition matrix element and the energy gap with high accuracy even for the two-qubit case.
+Meanwhile, as described in detail in Appendix \ref{sec:nonadiabatic}, in the case of strong non-adiabatic transitions, the power spectrum contains peaks other than the one that we want to use in our estimation.
+We discuss a possible solution for this problem in Appendix~\ref{sec:nonadiabatic}.